 We got to ski and snowboard in the country of a hundred mountains and put together the ultimate guide for skiing in Switzerland, so you can plan your snow adventure and set out.
 With over 7,000 kilometers of slopes and more than 300 ski resorts, Switzerland is the ultimate place to ski and snowboard.

-We broke this article down by region and skiing opportunities and ski resorts in those regions.
-At the bottom of this guide you will find all sorts of tips and things to know about skiing in Switzerland.
+We broke this article down by region, skiing opportunities, and ski resorts in those regions.
+At the bottom of this guide, you will find all sorts of tips and things to know about skiing in Switzerland.
 So let’s get into it!

-The Best Ski Resorts in Switzerland by Region
+Skiing in Switzerland – Best Ski Resorts in Switzerland

-We clicked into our ski bindings and checked out the best ski resorts in Switzerland to enjoy some powdery fun in.
+We clicked into our ski bindings and checked out the best ski resorts in Switzerland to enjoy some powdery fun.
 Due to its many mountains, Switzerland offers plenty of skiing in all parts of the country – some of them even year-round.

 Skiing in Central Switzerland

-This small but less crowded ski resort is exceptionally easy to get to when staying in Lucerne and optimal if you are only staying a few days, not wanting to rent a hut or hotel in the mountains.
+This small ski resort is exceptionally easy to get to when staying in Lucerne.
+It’s an optimal choice if you are only staying a few days and you don’t want to rent a cabin or hotel in the mountains.

-Skiing season in Melchsee Frutt starts on December 14th and goes on until April 13th.
+Skiing season in Melchsee Frutt normally starts on December 14th and goes on until the middle of April.

 How to get to Melchsee Frutt